Resident Assistants (RA)

-- Attendance is strongly encouraged and contributes to your overall score for your application consideration.
+- Attendance is required and contributes to your overall score for your application consideration.

 - This event also provides a RA-view tour of each community with an opportunity for some questions of current staff members to help prepare for the group and individual interviews to follow.

-- Group process day interviews focus on working in teams, problem solving, and fostering inclusive environments.
+- Group process interviews focus on working in teams, problem solving, and fostering

 - Be yourself and have fun.
 This is an opportunity for you to interact with other students who are going through the same process as you.